python-attrs/attrs/docs/examples.rst

     >>> C.x
     <member 'x' of 'C' objects>

-- Since non-slot classes cannot be turned into slot classes after they have been created, ``attr.s(.., slots=True)`` will actually replace the class it is applied to with a copy.
+- Since non-slot classes cannot be turned into slot classes after they have been created, ``attr.s(.., slots=True)`` will *replace* the class it is applied to with a copy.
   In almost all cases this isn't a problem, but we mention it for the sake of completeness.

+All in all, setting ``slots=True`` is usually a very good idea.

 Other Goodies